kibo-money/kibo/README.md

 - **Versatile**: You can view the data in charts, you can download the data, you can fetch the data via an API
 - **Accessible**: Free Website and API with all the datasets for everyone

+## Brand

+### Name

+kibō means _**hope**_ in japanese which is what Bitcoin ultimately is for many, hope for a better future.

-## Logo
+### Logo

-The dove (borrowed from [svgrepo](https://www.svgrepo.com/svg/351969/dove) for now) represents _**hope**_ (kibō in japanese).
+The dove (borrowed from [svgrepo](https://www.svgrepo.com/svg/351969/dove) for now) is known to represent hope in many cultures.

-The orange background represents Bitcoin and when in a circle, it also represents the sun, which means that while it's our hope for a better future, we still have to be careful with our collective goals and actions, to not end up like Icarus.
+The orange background is a wink to Bitcoin and when in a circle, it also represents the sun, which means that while it's our hope for a better future, we still have to be careful with our collective goals and actions, to not end up like Icarus.

 ## Roadmap